 Execution safety and auditability without rewriting your stack.

-The Three Seals
+The Three Seals.

 No action should happen twice by accident.